-mkSyncFIFO Provides a FIFO for sending data across clock domains.
+mkSyncFIF0 Provides a FIFO for sending data across clock domains.
 The enq method is in the source (sClkIn) domain, while the deq and first methods are in the destination (dClkIn) domain.
 The in and out clocks, along with the input reset, are explicitly provided.
-The default clock and reset are ignored. module mkSyncFIFO #( Integer depth, mkSyncFIF0FromCC Provides a FIFO to send data from the current clock domain into a second clock domain.
-The input clock and reset are the current clock and reset. module mkSyncFIFOFromCC #( Integer depth, mkSyncFIF01 Provides a 1 element FIFO for sending data across clock domains.
+The default clock and reset are ignored. module mkSyncFIFO #(Integer depth, module mkSyncFIFO #( Clock sClkIn, Reset sRstIn, Clock dClkIn )

+''' Provides a 1 element FIFO for sending data across clock domains.

 The 1 element module does not have a dedicated output register and registers for full and empty, as in the depth > 1 module.
-This module should be used in clock crossing applications where complete FIFO handshaking is required, but data throughput or storage is minimal. module mkSyncFIFO #( Clock sClkIn, Reset sRstIn,
+This module should be used in clock crossing applications where complete FIFO handshaking is required, but data throughput or storage is minimal.